Hounfor/The-Big-Deal-Add-On/README.md

 And many other people from the BattleTech Extended discord server who helped with countless little questions and ideas.
 You're all cool and wonderful, you know?

-I express my special gratitude to Waladil for a truly titanic work on proofreading and correcting 67 pages of text used in TBD campaign and to Perry Chalmers for proofreading 33 pages of text used in S&V campaign and the whole text for the Carnor Sal's campaign.
+I express my special gratitude to Waladil for a truly titanic work on proofreading and correcting 67 pages of text used in TBD campaign and to Perry Chalmers for proofreading tons of text used in S&V campaign, the whole text for the Carnor Sal's campaign and 2 Minuites To Midnight FP along with its events.

 I would also like to thank Haree and everyone who had a hand in the creation of BattleTech Extended 3025-3061 for a great mod, the Sarna.net team, whose descriptions were used in the files of the new BattleMechs, and the MegaMek team, since MegaMekLab data was used to create new ‘Mechs.